VanessaIvarra/credit-risk-classification/README.md

   * This model has a precision score of 100% for the healthy loans and 84% for the high-risk loans.
 This again can be attributed to the imbalance in the data.
 The precision scores imply that the healthy loans were classified correctly as positive 100% of the times.
 However, for the high-risk loans, the classification was correct only 85% of the times.

   * This model has a recall score of 99% for the healthy loans and 91% for the high-risk loans.
 The scores imply that for all the instances where the loans were actually healthy, 99% of the times they were classified correctly.
 However, for all the instances where the loans were actually high-risk, they were classified correctly 91% of the times.

+## Summary

+Based on the results described above, I find that:

+* It looks like that for any lending service company or credit grantor, the correct identification of a high-risk loan is much more important as it reduces the probabilty of defaultors by placing importance on correct analysis of their creditworthiness, thereby impacting the overall profitability of the company.
+The oversampled model does a way better job in correct classification of the high-risk loans(99%) when they were actually positive by catching the incorrect labelling of high-risk loans as healthy.